-1 · Unit Activities: Instructional Events: Review, Debriefing, Self-Assessment Enhance Retention & Transfer Foodborne Illness Outbreak Map Learning Objectives: Students will be able to: 1.
+Unit Activities: Instructional Events: Review, Debriefing, Self-Assessment Enhance Retention & Transfer Foodborne Illness Outbreak Map Learning Objectives: Students will be able to: 1.
 Summarize symptoms of Foodborne Illness and preventative measures.
 2. Construct a well-supported argument to justify their position on possible relationships between standard of living and foodborne illnesses.
-3. Describe the relationship Handouts: Self-Assessment (pg.
-SS27) Content Standards: between advances in science, technology, and outbreaks of foodborne illnesses.
-CC SL 7.4 CC SL 7.5 Activities: Review (5 minutes) Daily Review Question: Last week we learned about the causes and prevention of foodborne illnesses.
-You also researched some specific bacteria that can make you sick and learned about outbreaks of foodborne illnesses worldwide.
-Did any of you handle your food differently this weekend as a result of what you learned last week?
-Today we are going to discuss your research findings and outbreak maps and finish up with a reflection on what you have learned over the past week.
-Debriefing: (25 minutes) Lead a brief classroom discussion on the following: Are there connections between a country's standard of living and outbreaks of foodborne illnesses?
+3. Describe the relationship between advances in science, Handouts: Self-Assessment (pg.
+SS27) Content Standards: technology, and outbreaks of foodborne illnesses.
+CC SL 7.4 CC SL 7.5 Activities: Review (5 minutes) and learned about outbreaks of fo arched some spec odborne illnesses l as a result of wh findings and outl cific bacteria that can make you sick s worldwide.
+Did any of you handle at you learned last week?
+Today we oreak maps and finish up with a Debriefing: (25 minutes) Lead a brief classroom discussion on the following: Are there connections between a country's standard of living and outbreaks of foodborne illnesses?
 If so, what do you think those connections are?
 There is no right or wrong answers here.
 Students should be able to justify their discussion based on the standard of living data they collected.

-Students should complete the Foodborne Illness Outbreak Map Self-Assessment (pg.
+Self-Assessment (10 minutes) • Students should complete the SS27) e Foodborne Illne ess Outbreak Map Self-Assessment (pg.